tallus/apprentice-boot-camp-fundamentals-3/docs/_posts/0000-01-03-continuous-delivery-and-deployment.md

 * Implement your own feature toggle
 * One person implements Story 4 - After the first year
 * One person implements Story 5 - Expensive vehicles after the first year
-* Leave your feature toggles off so the built code doesn't apply the new rules yet
+* Leave toggles off so that rules are not applied yet
+  * Tests need to pass—turn the toggle on in your tests
 * Turn the new features on one at a time

 Notes: